CaliFlowers/Califlowers/README.md

 - 🌱 I’m currently learning ...
 NLP, Machine Learning, Flask
 - 👯 I’m looking to collaborate on ...
 NLP, or other data visualization work
 - 🤔 I’m looking for help with ...
 Flask,
-- 💬 Ask me about ...Statistics, History, or sychology
+- 💬 Ask me about ...Statistics, History, or Psychology
 - 📫 How to reach me: ...
 E-mail is fine.
 I'm also active on Twitter, Facebook, and Instagram
 - 😄 Pronouns: ...
 He/ Him.
 - ⚡ Fun fact: ...
 You only need to trigger me to get me to break into song